serena-zhu/fdf/README.md

 #### `System Requirements`

-The miniLibx library is only supported by
+The miniLibX library is only supported by
 * macOS Sierra
 * macOS Elcapitan [files are included in the minilibx folder but you will need to change the source in the Makefile]